-Unlocked mode is entered after the user successfully enters the user code, presses, and releases the start key.
+Unlocked mode is entered after the user successfully enters the user code, presses and releases the start key.
 When the code keys are pressed, the system indicator light will turn ON while the key is pressed.
 This indicates the key has actually been pressed.
 When the system is unlocked, power is supplied to the boat and the system indicator light will turn ON.
 At this point all keypad keys will operate and actuating these keys will control the corresponding boat functions.
 To put the unit back in Locked Mode, the user must successfully enter the user code, then press the STOP key.
-When the code keys are pressed, the system indicator light will turn OFF.
-Power will be shut off to all of the accessories with the exception of the horn, bilge pump, bilge blower and code keys.
+This will turn off the system indicator light and shut off power to all of the accessories except the horn, bilge pump, bilge blower and code keys.